 Instructions

-- Add 175 ml milk, 1 egg, 1 tsp vanilla extract & 1 tsp lemon juice to a jug and whisk together to combine
+- Add 175 ml milk, 1 egg, 1 teaspoon vanilla extract & 1 teaspoon lemon juice to a jug and whisk together to combine

-- Add 150 g self raising flour (sieved) and 80 g caster sugar to a large bowl, create a well in the middle and pour wet ingredients into dry ingredients
+- To a large bowl, add 150 g self raising flour, 1 teaspoon baking powder and 60 g caster sugar then pour wet ingredients into dry ingredients

 - Whisk everything together, being careful not to over-whisk (just enough that everything combines and there is no visible white flour streaks)

-- Melt 50 g salted butter in microwave, stir through the batter and leave the pancake batter to stand for 10 minutes
+- Melt 50 g salted butter in microwave and whisk through the batter then leave the pancake mix to stand for 10 minutes

 - If using a conventional pan, then wipe some oil or butter pan over the surface of the pan and then wipe excess off using kitchen paper (you want minimal residue), then pre-heat to a low/medium heat